acl2017/acl2017.github.io/_pages/testing/program.md

             /* hide all of the session details when starting up */
             $('[class$="-details"]').hide();

+            // expand sessions when their title is clicked
             $('body').on('click', 'div.session-expandable .session-title', function(event) {
                 event.preventDefault();
                 event.stopPropagation();
                 var sessionObj = $(this).parent();

-                /* if we had the shift key pressed, then expand ALL unexpanded
-                // sessions including myself */
+                /* if we had the shift key pressed, then expand ALL unexpanded parallel sessions including myself (only for papers) */ if (event.shiftKey && sessionObj.attr('class').match('session-papers')) {
-                if (event.shiftKey) {
                     var sessionId = $(sessionObj).attr('id').match(/session-\d/)[0];
                     var parallelSessions = $(sessionObj).siblings().addBack().filter(function() { return this.id.match(sessionId); });